Learn about TechWomen’s expansion to Chicago!

 History

 In June 2011, TechWomen launched with 37 participants from Algeria, Egypt, Jordan, Lebanon, Morocco and the Palestinian Territories.
 In 2012, the program expanded to include women from Tunisia and Yemen.
 In 2013, the cohort doubled in size with the addition of women from Cameroon, Kenya, Libya, Nigeria, Rwanda, Sierra Leone, South Africa and Zimbabwe.
 In 2015, expanded to Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.
 The 2017 TechWomen program included women from Pakistan.
 In 2019, the TechWomen program welcomed over 100 participants from 21 countries.
 In 2023, the TechWomen program expanded to include mentorship opportunities based in Chicago.
-And, in 2025 TechWomen will welcome participants from Albania for the very first time!
+And, in 2025 TechWomen welcomed participants from Albania for the very first time!

 U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA)